nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

 - Go back after 300 seconds, you will see 2 running replicas.
 See `here <https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#default-behavior>`_ for more details on the default behavior.

-*Note*: in Controller v4, Scale In action will also unregister instance on POD termination.
-Today, the instance is still present and viewed as *offline*.

 Exercise 2: Upgrade Signatures
 ============================================